-Wheatland Mall is a 119,698 square foot single-level enclosed community mall in Swift Current, located on the Trans-Canada Highway approximately 245 kilometres west of Regina.
+Wheatland Mall is a 116,922 square foot single-level enclosed community mall in Swift Current, located on the Trans-Canada Highway approximately 245 kilometres west of Regina.
 Swift Current's regional trade area has a population of approximately 55,000.
 Swift Current is in a region known for its agricultural, ranching and oil and gas industries.
 The mall occupies a strong location and is well established in Swift Current.
-The REIT's key tenant in the mall is Wal-Mart, which vacated the premises but will continue to pay rent until January, 2008.
-Through a remerchandising plan developed to lease the vacancy, the space has now been leased and is occupied by Peavey Mart and Liquidation World.
+The REIT's key tenant in the mall was Wal-Mart, which vacated the premises and paid rent until January, 2008.
+Through a remerchandising plan developed to lease the vacancy, the space has now been leased and is occupied by Peavey Mart, Liquidation World and Dollarama.
 In addition, Pioneer Co-Op, the province's leading regional retailer, is located on an adjacent property under separate ownership and title and is an important shadow anchor.
-As of December 31, 2006, Wheatland Mall was 81.6% leased and occupied by 33 tenants.
+As of December 31, 2007, Wheatland Mall was 86.9% leased and occupied by 32 tenants.
 The mall was built in 1975 and renovated in 1988.
 It is situated on a 30.6 acre site and has parking for 1,256 vehicles.
 In the event that the REIT decides to sell its interest in the property, an adjacent landowner has, in certain circumstances, a right of first refusal to acquire the REIT's interest.

 Key Tenants Area Leased (sq. ft.) % GLA Expiry Date

-Wal-Mart (dark) 66,576 55.6% January 2008
+Peavey Mart 25,155 22% October 2016

-Peavey Mart 25,155 21.0% October 2016
+Liquidation World 21,000 18% September 2016

-Liquidation World 21,000 17.5% August 2017
+Dollarama 10,756 9% March 2017